CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/VSTS_dacpac.PNG" alt="Edit SQL deployment" width="800px"/>

  Under the AKS Deployment phase, click the first task.
-Scroll down to 'Secrets':
+If your subscription, resource group and Kubernetes cluster dropdown boxes have nothing selected, go and select the appropriate resources, then scroll down to 'Secrets':

  Again, choose your Azure subscription from the drop down box.
 Next, choose your Container Registry from the drop down box.
 A secret called mysecretkey is created in AKS cluster through Azure DevOps by using a command 'kubectl create secret' in the background (we will use more kubectl later in the lab).
 This secret will be used for authorization while pulling myhealth.web image from the Azure Container Registry.